-In this method the soil is ripped using specially designed augers or mixing tools, then a binder is injected and mixed with the soil to create a columnar inclusion.
+In this method the soil is sheared using specially designed augers or mixing tools, and a binder is injected and mixed with the soil to create a strengthened soil profile.
 Solid blocks can be formed by overlapping columns.

-Soil mixing is used for a wide variety of applications: controlling and reducing settlement under structures, increasing the bearing capacity of the soil, ensuring stability, reducing liquefaction risk, mass stabilization, reducing earth pressure behind retaining structures, blocking groundwater, increasing lateral reaction around foundation piles, etc.
+Soil mixing is used for a wide variety of applications: controlling and reducing settlement under structures, increasing the bearing capacity of the soil, ensuring stability, reducing liquefaction risk, mass stabilisation, reducing earth pressure behind retaining structures, blocking groundwater, and increasing lateral reaction around foundation piles.

-It is a very flexible technique as we have developed several methods of treatment.
-Binder dosage and mixing parameters are selected according to soil characteristics and specifications to be achieved.
+It is a very flexible technique that can be applied to many different applications Binder dosage and mixing parameters are selected according to soil characteristics and specifications to be achieved.